-But what happens when an investment goes wrong or you don’t collect certain money as anticipated?
+But what happens when an investment goes wrong or you don’t collect on invoices as quickly as you anticipated?
 What if your company’s sales cycle is seasonal and you have an unexpected expense come up during a slow income month?
-When funds are tight and cash flow is low, a working capital loan may help your business to cover those everyday operational expenses until your business has a chance to catch back up through sales, invoices, investments, or other means.
+When funds are tight and cash flow is low, a working capital loan may help your business cover those everyday operational expenses until your business has a chance to catch up through sales, invoices, investments, or other means.

-As mentioned, a working capital loan is a type of business loan that can help when your company finds itself in a tight financial spot for whatever reason.
-This form of business funding isn’t used for long-term investments, but rather is reserved for short-term financial goals.
+As mentioned, a working capital loan is a type of small business loan that can help when your company finds itself in a tight financial spot for whatever reason.
+This form of business funding isn’t used for long-term investments but rather is reserved for short-term financial goals.

-Before we review the different types of working capital financing options available, let’s back up and review working capital itself—how it’s defined and how it’s calculated.
+Before we review the different types of working capital financing options available, let’s back up and better understand working capital itself—how it’s defined and how it’s calculated.

-Working capital is the difference between your business’ current assets and its current liabilities.
+Working capital (also called net working capital) is the difference between your business’s current assets and its current liabilities.
 Assets may include accounts receivable, inventory, and cash on hand.
 Liabilities may include accounts payable and any payments due on business debts in the next 12 months.

 Here’s the formula you need to follow to calculate your business’ working capital:

 - Current Assets – Current Liabilities = Working Capital

 Let’s illustrate this formula.
 Your business has $1 million in assets, including cash, accounts receivable, and inventory.
 It also has $750,000 in liabilities in the form of outstanding accounts payable and other debts.